Slavoška

 Slavoška (Kisszabos) is a small village and municipality in the Rožňava District in the Košice Region of middle-eastern Slovakia.

 History

 In historical records the village was first mentioned in 1563.
+Before the establishment of independent Czechoslovakia in 1918, Slavoška was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.

 Geography

-The village lies at an altitude of 430 metres and covers an area of 4.377 km².
+The village lies at an altitude of 430 metres and covers an area of 4.377 km2.

 It has a population of about 120 people.

+Population

 Culture

 The village has a public library.